funami/sendgrid-event-data/README.md

 https://app.sendgrid.com/settings/mail_settings

-set cloudfunction endpoint url to `HTTP Post URL` and push `Test Your Integration`
+set cloudfunction endpoint url to `HTTP Post URL` and set `Event Webhook Status` to Enabled and Save..
+(if not save ,"X-Twilio-Email-Event-Webhook-Signature" and "X-Twilio-Email-Event-Webhook-Timestamp" headers do not send. so verification failed if you dont save in production, please test sendgrid dev account, before make it.)

+reopen Event Webhook

+push `Test Your Integration`

 ### CHECK